asyncutils.console#

 All of the arguments below are optional.

-default_local_exit, disallow_subclass_msg, native_handler, other_handlers, additional_interrupt_hooks, additional_memerr_hooks: see above
+• default_local_exit, disallow_subclass_msg, native_handler, other_handlers, additional_interrupt_hooks, additional_memory_error_hooks: see above

-Called to write code with emulated color (such as import statements to represent the namespace) after the banner has been written, with parameters ps1 representing sys.ps1 and kcolor, reset and fcolor representing the ANSI escape codes for the keyword color, color reset and the function color respectively.
+Write code with emulated colour (such as import statements to represent the namespace) after the banner has been written, with parameters ps1 representing sys.ps1 and kcolour, reset and fcolour representing the ANSI escape codes for the keyword colour, colour reset and the function colour respectively.

 interact(banner: str | None = ..., *, ps1: object = ...)
 None[source]#